 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-At November 30, 2012, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three months ended November 30, 2012 and 2011.
+At February 28, 2013, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three or six months ended February 28, 2013 and February 29, 2012.

-Loss per Common Share.
+Loss per Common Share

 Loss per common share is computed by dividing net loss by the weighted average number of shares outstanding during each period.
-Common stock options and warrants aggregating 215,100 and 275,100 common share equivalents were outstanding as of November 30, 2012 and 2011, respectively, and have been excluded from the calculation of loss per common share as their effect is anti-dilutive.
+Common stock options and warrants aggregating 247,600 and 275,100 common share equivalents were outstanding as of February 28, 2013 and February 29, 2012, respectively, and have been excluded from the calculation of loss per common share as their effect is anti-dilutive.

-Recently Issued Accounting Pronouncements.
+Recently Issued Accounting Pronouncements

 The Company continually assesses any new accounting pronouncements to determine their applicability.
-When it is determined that a new accounting pronouncement affects the Company's financial reporting, the Company undertakes a study to determine the consequence of the change to its financial statements and assures that there are proper controls in place to ascertain that the Company's financials properly reflect the change.
+When it is determined that a new accounting pronouncement affects the Company's financial reporting, the Company undertakes a study to determine the consequence of the change to its financial statements and assures that there are proper controls in place to ascertain that the Company's financial statements properly reflect the change.

 In June 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-05, Comprehensive Income (Topic 220) - Presentation of Comprehensive Income ("ASU 2011-05").
 ASU 2011-05 requires entities to present net income and other comprehensive income in either a single continuous statement or in two separate, but consecutive, statements of net income and other comprehensive income.
-ASU 2011-05 is effective for fiscal years and interim periods beginning after December 15, 2011 (September 1, 2012 for the Company).
-The adoption of ASU 2011-05 did not have a material impact on its results of operations, financial condition or cash flows.
+ASU 2011-05 is effective for fiscal years beginning after December 15, 2011 (September 1, 2012 for the Company).
+The adoption of ASU 2011-05 did not have a material impact on its results of operations, financial condition or cash flows

-PURE CYCLE CORPORATION NOTES TO FINANCIAL STATEMENTS NOVEMBER 30, 2012
+PURE CYCLE CORPORATION NOTES TO FINANCIAL STATEMENTS FEBRUARY 28, 2013